Can You Ever Forgive Me?-2018

 In McCarthy’s best and most emotionally raw scene, we see her raw collapse in tears when she finds her beloved cat under the couch, dead.

-Viewing the feline as her only true friend, she is devastated beyond belief and McCarthy will pull at the heartstrings in this poignant scene.
+Viewing the feline as her only true friend, she is devastated beyond belief, and McCarthy will pull at the heartstrings in this poignant scene.

-Grant is equally as impressive as McCarthy in the main support role.
+Grant is equally as impressive as McCarthy in the central support role.
 An aging party-boy in a city that can embrace the young and discard the old, he still dazzles with his dashing smile, but his best years are behind him as he still lives a young man’s life.

-He flirts with a handsome waiter and still has charm and humor that has aided him through the past few decades, but he is also ravaged from decades of abuse and his luster has become tarnished.
-A health secret revealed at the end of the film adds further layers to the character’s complexity and richness.
+He flirts with a handsome waiter and still has the charm and humor that have aided him through the past few decades.
+However, he is also ravaged by decades of abuse, and his luster has become tarnished.

 Beyond the great acting performances, the screenplay, written by Nicole Holofcener and Jeff Whitty, crackles with rich dialogue and fantastic aplomb.